Insurgent (novel): Plot

 After the events of Divergent, Beatrice "Tris" Prior, Tobias "Four" Eaton, Caleb Prior, Peter Hayes, and Marcus Eaton seek refuge in the Amity sector.
 Tris overhears Marcus and Amity leader Johanna Reyes discuss the fact that the Abnegation leaders died to protect secret information.
 Erudite and the Dauntless traitors arrive to arrest the Divergents, but Tris flees with Four, Caleb, and Susan Black on a train to the Factionless sector.
 There, they meet Tobias' mother, Evelyn Johnson-Eaton, who tries to persuade her son to sway Dauntless into joining forces with the Factionless against Erudite.

 While Caleb and Susan return to Abnegation, Tris and Tobias head to Candor headquarters, where the other Dauntless now reside.
 Under truth serums, Tobias confides his reasons for transferring to Dauntless, and Tris reveals her killing of Will in self-defense, which strains her relationship with her friend Christina.
 That night, the Dauntless traitors, led by Eric, arrive and shoot simulation serums into their fellow Dauntless and knock everyone unconscious except the Divergents: Tris, Uriah Pedrad, and several others.
-As Eric begins executing the Divergents, Tris wounds him and allows the others to capture him as the remaining traitors flee.
-Their safety is revealed to be guaranteed by Erudite renegade and Will's sister, Cara.
+As Eric has just shot an eleven year old Divergent, Tris stabs him, just before the Dauntless attack Eric's supporters.

 Tris, Tobias, Lynn, and Shauna spy on the discussion arranged by the Candor leader Jack Kang with Jeanine Matthews's representative and Dauntless traitor, Max.
 Lynn shoots and kills Max, and Shauna is rendered paraplegic by a nerve serum.
 To prevent Jeanine from holding another prisoner exchange, the Dauntless vote to execute Eric, which Tobias does without hesitation.
 To avoid being dependent on Candor, the Dauntless return to their own headquarters and disable most of the security cameras inside.
 However, Tris is alerted by Christina that one camera has caused three Dauntless members (Marlene, Hector, and Kee) to become simulated into attempting suicide unless a Divergent is handed over.
 They are unable to save Marlene.